CaptainCluster/ScreenShooter/README.md

 # SiteShooter
-A program that visits the url you choose, takes a screenshot off of it and saves the screenshot.
+A program that uses Puppeteer to visit the url given by the user and take a screenshot.
+The screenshot will then be saved for the user to view.

 Dependencies
 ---